$3295 – all-inclusive

 One of the Seven Wonders of the World, Machu Picchu’s mysterious history and it’s majestic scenery makes it a must-see on any visit to Peru.
 Tucked away in the rocky countryside northwest of Cuzco, Peru, Machu Picchu is believed to have been a royal estate or sacred religious site for Inca leaders, whose civilization was virtually wiped out by Spanish invaders in the 16th century.
 For hundreds of years, until the American archaeologist Hiram Bingham stumbled upon it in 1911, the abandoned citadel’s existence was a secret known only to peasants living in the region (from history.com).

 Creatio purchases travel insurance for all participants on their international trips.
 Travel Insurance protects and covers not only the insurer during the trip, but also protects the money paid by the insured before the trip if the person has to cancel for unforeseen medical emergencies.
 Creatio does not refund trip payments and so the insurance policy is the main way in which your money can be protected.
-After the initial deposit has been Creatio purchases a policy for each individual participant.
+Within two weeks after the initial deposit has been made, Creatio purchases a policy for each individual participant, at which time your policy is activated.

 In addition to travelers insurance, it is good to know what your medical insurance covers in foreign countries.
 Call your insurance before departing and know what is in your plan.
 Bring your insurance card with you.